 - The Berserker: Lots of literal berserkers (actual Vikings) appear in these books.

-- Broke Your Arm Punching Out Cthulhu: In the second book, Thorgil punches a demon in the face, and her hand becomes paralyzed because of it.
+- Broke Your Arm Punching Out Cthulhu: In the second book, Thorgil punches Satan in the face, but her hand becomes paralyzed because of it.

 - Confusion Fu / Insanity Immunity: Berserkers are immune to trolls' mind-reading powers because their mindless, frenzied style of fighting is impossible for the trolls to decipher.

 - The Determinator: Thorgil.
 Full stop.